vsdip/vsdsram/README.md

 6. To install type: ./install-linux.sh --install
 7. After Installation, to run eSim you can directly run it from terminal by typing esim.

-#  To work on Project in Esim
+#  Getting Started with ESIM
-1. Create new project in a directory.
+1. Create new project in a Specific directory.
-2. Create new Schematic
+2. Click on new Schematic
 3. Schematic Editor opens
 4. Draw the schematic and save it.
-5. Annotate the schematic
+5. Annotate the schematic.
 6. Perform Electrical rules check, to check errors
 7. Convert schematic into netlist.
 8. Again click on the kicad conversion icon for conversion of Kicad to Pspice netlist.
+Fill up Analysis and Source details, along with      Device modelling(Attach libraries for pmos and nmos).
-9. Click on simulation
+9. Click on Convert, Kicad to Ngspice conversion will be successfull.
+10.Click on simulation
-10. A ngspice terminal opens up for execution.
+11.A ngspice terminal opens up for execution, along with ngspice python plot.

 # Contact Information
 * Anusha.R Mtech (VLSI Design and Embedded Systems), Bangalore. anusha005r@gmail.com
 * Kunalghosh Director VSD Corp.Pvt.ltd Kunalghosh@gmail.com